dev-shreyash/todo-react-frontend/README.md

 - **React Components**: Various React components are used to create a modular and reusable user interface.

 ## Hosting
-The project was deployed on firebase, which offers free hosting for static sites.
+The project was deployed on netlify, which offers free hosting for static sites.